 - As you pay off one debt, move to the next one.

 You can also use the snowball method.
 Start with the smallest debt and pay that one off and then roll that amount onto the next debt until all your debt money is paying on the final amount.

 5. Make Sure Your Passport is Current

 That sounds bleak, but you may have to leave.
 Sometimes economic refugees have no choice.
 If chaos is ruling, this may be the safest choice for your family.
-Make sure your passport has plenty of time on it and research visa laws so you can get a job in the country you plan to travel to if you plan to stay for awhile.
+Make sure your passport has plenty of time on it and research visa laws, so you can get a job with the country you plan to travel to if you plan to stay for a while.

 6. Generate More Income

 Get a part-time job or find something you can do out of your home to make extra income.
 This will help pay down debt and also give you more cash to save.
 Some possible jobs are printing T-shirts and other items, house cleaning, errand running, yard work, writing, graphic design, window washing, babysitting, tutoring, music lessons, photography lessons, restaurant or service work, and more.

 7. Learn More about Economics